buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 { .change-ifc2x4}
 > IFC4 CHANGE  The following attributes have been added _LiningOffset_, _LiningToPanelOffsetX_, _LiningToPanelOffsetY_.
 The attribute _ShapeAspectStyle_ is deprecated and shall no longer be used.
 Supertype changed to new _IfcPreDefinedPropertySet_.

+> IFC4.3.2.0 DEPRECATION This entity, and most other subtypes of IfcPredefinedPropertySet, are now deprecated.
+Use Pset_WindowLiningProperties instead.

 ## Attributes

 ### LiningDepth